anurag-dangi/Movie-Recommendation-System/README.md

 Contributions are highly encouraged!
 If you want to improve the movie recommendation system or fix any bugs, please fork the repository and submit a pull request.
 Make sure to follow the contribution guidelines.

+## License

+This project is licensed under the MIT License.
+For more details, please see the LICENSE file.

 ## Acknowledgements